vismantic-ohtuprojekti/qualipy/docs/cross_processed.rst

 How it works
 ------------
-In order to detect cross processed image filter first separates both 20 % of the brigthest and the darkest pixels in the image.
-This is useful since usually in cross processed image all dark areas have some same color (not black) and also bright areas have some same color (not white).
-In order to avoid black and white colors they are removed from darkest and brigthest areas.
+In order to detect cross processed images, the filter first separates both 20% of the brightest and the darkest pixels in the image.
+This is useful since usually in cross processed images all dark areas have the same color (not black) and also bright areas have the same color (not white).
+In order to avoid black and white colors they are removed from the darkest and brightest areas.

-After this tree values are calculated for both dark and bright areas.
-Value which indicates normal image is prefered over cross processed since normal image can in this analyse look partly cross processed.
-Tree calculated values are average sharpness of the peaks, area size where there are lots of pixels and standard deviation.
+After this, three values are calculated for both dark and bright areas: the average sharpness of the peaks, size of an area where there are many pixels and the standard deviation.
+A value which indicates a normal image is preferred over one indicating a cross processed image, since normal images in this analyzation can look partly cross processed.

+ROC curve:

 .. image:: images/cross_processed_roc_curve.png

-roc curve of cross processed image filter